 And, what if the skies don’t cooperate?
 Well, that’s one of the reasons I LOVE my journal in winter.
 When everything outside seems to be some shade of brown or grey, I can still have an explosion of light and color in my journal anytime I want.

 Just for fun (and because I imagine many of you may be spending time with kids over the next week or so), I made some new coloring designs for you.
-Click the download links to download this “sunburst” design, plus two snowflake designs, print them out and and have fun coloring!
+Print them out and and have fun coloring!
+(In many browsers, you can drag and drop the images to your desktop, then scale them on your printer.
+Or search online for instructions for downloading an image with your particular browser.)

 If you’d like to go out to watch the solstice sunset on Sunday night and the solstice sunrise on Monday morning, you can get a table of sunrise and sunset times, plus twilight times, for any location worldwide from the U.S. Naval Observatory’s Data Services page.